top of page

 Raimondo in Lucia di Lammermoor

-"Their anchor was bass-baritone Isaiah Musik-Ayala as the chaplain, doing an excellent job balancing the plot with moralistic advice that was too little too late.
+"Their anchor was [bass] Isaiah Musik-Ayala as the chaplain, doing an excellent job balancing the plot with moralistic advice that was too little too late.

 Vocally, he was that balance-point as well, a rich continuo line that each character resonated against."